Scholarships, grants, and tuition discounts are a great way to reduce the amount that it costs to attend school.

 - Be a member or employee in good standing at a church that is a member of Project Bridges.

 - Be an employee of an organization that is a member of Project Bridges.

 To apply, please complete the Project Bridges Tuition Scholarship Application and have your church or organization send it to Project Bridges via FAX at 301.262.0305 or email to firstname.lastname@example.org.
 If your church or organization isn’t a member of Project Bridges, please visit www.projectbridges.org for more information.

 First Baptist Church of Glenarden Discount

-A 25% tuition discount for students attending the Washington DC campus that are members in good standing at the First Baptist Church of Glenarden.
+A 25% tuition discount for students that are members in good standing at the First Baptist Church of Glenarden.

 Spouse Half-Tuition Discount

 A 50% tuition discount available to spouses of full-time students (classified as 9 credits for Residential programs, 6 credits for Fully Online Global programs, 3 for the DMin program) where the full-time student is enrolled in a degree seeking program.
 Both the student and spouse must be attending Denver Seminary concurrently, the spouse receiving the discount will be the spouse that has the lesser credits, or is non-degree seeking.
 If the student receiving the discount also has Denver Seminary given scholarships or grants, those would be cancelled as to not exceed the 50% discount.
 Contact Financial Aid to receive this discount, documentation may be requested to show proof of marriage.

 External Scholarship Resources